Glottography/tutorials/georeferencing/index.md

 </figure>

-## Adding a basemap
+### Adding a basemap
 Before we can georeference the Alor-Pantar map, we first open a basemap in QGIS.
 The basemap serves as a reference for accurately aligning the language map.
-To do this, go to `HCMGIS > Basemaps > Vector tiles > Carto Basic` to add the **Carto Basic** basemap from the **HCMGIS** plugin. **Carto Basic** is a clean, visually neutral basemap that uses data from **OpenStreetMap**.
+To do this, go to `HCMGIS > Basemaps > Vector tiles > Carto Basic` to add the **Carto Basic** basemap from the **HCMGIS** plugin. **Carto Basic** is a clean, visually neutral basemap that uses data from OpenStreetMap.

 <figure>
   <img src="images/hcmgis_basemap.png" alt="Adding th Carto Basic basemap in QGIS" width="800" />